glassesneo/ecslib/docs/API.md

 Registers `systems` to a system queue that will run only once when the app quits.

 # Entity
-Entity represents a game object, which Any ref types can be attached to.
+Entity represents a game object, which any ref types can be attached to.
 Only `World` can create a new one.

 ## fields
 ```nim